Newords and new spellings

 pixel - picture elements

-remodelation - remodeling + renovation, seen in The New York Times in reference to a sign posted on a storefront
+remodelation - remodeling + renovation, seen on a sign posted on a storefront

 scuba - self-contained underwater breathing apparatus